ottokiksmaler/nx500_nx1_modding/nx-on-wake/README1.txt

  12. Turn off the camera using the power switch.
 NB the second digit you want is five.
  13. Pull the battery, wait 5 seconds, put it back in and turn on the camera.
- 14. Look at the SD card led: you will see it blink three times.
+ 14. Look at the SD card led: you will see it blink four times as indicated in the "turn off your brain" paragraph above.
 This is your proof that everything  went OK.
 The second magic digit is 5.
  15. Revert to the power saving settings you prefer.
  16. ========== You can now turn your brain ON again if you wish :-) ==========
  17. Uninstallation: I could have provided an uninstall script but there's